How to improve inventory turnover – six simple steps

 Ideally, you want to place small order quantities regularly to minimise stock turning and investment.

 However, sometimes this isn’t always possible due to inefficient processes or suppliers’ ordering restrictions.
-In such situations, you have to think smartly about how you replenish items.
+In such situations, you must think smartly about how you replenish items.
 For example, EazyStock has an order fill-up feature that allows you to work to minimum order quantity, value or weight restrictions.
-So, when you need to top up an order, the system simulates the order process going forward (based on forecasted demand, stock levels, and orders due to be delivered) and recommends the most suitable items to add.
+So, when you need to top up an order, the system simulates the future order process (based on forecasted demand, stock levels, and orders due to be delivered) and recommends the most suitable items to add.
 This simulation also factors in sales trends and seasonal behaviour to ensure the stock you fill up with is the right stock.

 5. Use up excess inventory by redistributing stock